petermr/pygetpapers/README.md

 `getpapers` is a tool written by Rik Smith-Unna funded by ContentMine at https://github.com/ContentMine/getpapers.
 The OpenVirus community has a need for a Python version and Ayush Garg has written a partial implementation from scratch, with some enhancements .
 (2021-03) `pygetpapers` does most of what `getpapers` does.

 # alphatest 2021-03
 The openVirus community is asked to test the current version.
-Reports should be clear enough that a newcomer to `pygetpapers` can understand the purpose and operation without having to ask (`getpapers` had relativekly little documentation`).
+Reports should be clear enough that a newcomer to `pygetpapers` can understand the purpose and operation without having to ask (`getpapers` had relatively little documentation`).
 Please create wikipages for each topic and report on the following:

 ## Documentation
 ### WHAT is the purpose of pygetpapers?